 The clinician writes a consultation for a patient; and

-The patient being treated is not registered at the practice where the consultation is written AND is registered at a GP practice within the same federation.
+The patient being treated is not registered at the practice where the consultation is written AND is registered at a GP practice within the same federation (or a group of GP practices working together to deliver a service).

-Federated consultation reports are sent three hours after the consultation is saved and committed.
+Federated consultation reports will be sent three hours (locally configurable) after the consultation is saved and committed to the patient’s clinical record.

 Where a clinician makes further updates to the consultation notes before the three hour gap, a single report is sent.

-Where the consultation notes are edited after the report being sent, an updated version of the report is sent.
+Where the consultation notes are edited after the report has already been sent, an updated version of the report is sent.

 Additional reports are clearly marked with a version number.